Southclaws/ScavengeSurvive/README.md

 2. **"/scriptfiles/" directory**

- Rename "scriptfiles-folder-structure-and-readmes" to just "scriptfiles".
+ Rename "scriptfiles-folder" to just "scriptfiles".
  The reason this folder has this name is because I don't want my actual scriptfiles folder on the repo as it contains various things I don't wish to share (such as user accounts and data for the test server) this may change.